Sanju-srivatsa/LexPlore-Text-Analysis-and-Visualization-RshinyApp/README.md

 ## 🎯 Purpose of the App

-Lexplore is built to simplify text analysis and visualization for a wide range of users.
-Whether you’re a student analyzing literature, a researcher exploring textual datasets, or a business professional extracting insights from customer feedback, Lexplore helps you:
+LexPlore is built to simplify text analysis and visualization for a wide range of users.
+Whether you’re a student analyzing literature, a researcher exploring textual datasets, or a business professional extracting insights from customer feedback, LexPlore helps you:

 - **Understand Word Patterns:** Identify the most common words in your text.
 - **Discover Emotional Tone:** Use sentiment analysis to gauge positivity or negativity.